It's a Moment of Reckoning For How We Use the Planet to Halt Climate Change, Warns U.N. Report

 The human relationship with the land we live on has evolved over the hundreds of thousands of years humans have roamed the planet, but no period has seen as dramatic change as the last century when humans used land in new ways to extract wealth and build a modern economy.

 Now, a landmark new U.N. report warns, humans face a moment of reckoning on how we use the planet’s land: human practices like deforestation threaten to undermine the role nature has played soaking up carbon dioxide emissions for more than a century.
-At the same, climate change could threaten our ability to use the land, risking food security and vulnerable communities at risk of extreme weather.
+At the same time, climate change could threaten our ability to use the land, risking food security and vulnerable communities at risk of extreme weather.

-“As we’ve continued to pour more and more carbon dioxide in the atmosphere, the earth’s system has responded and it’s continued to absorb more and more,” says Louis Verchot, a lead study author and scientist at the International Center for Tropical Agriculture.
+“As we’ve continued to pour more and more carbon dioxide in the atmosphere, the Earth’s system has responded and it’s continued to absorb more and more,” says Louis Verchot, a lead study author and scientist at the International Center for Tropical Agriculture.
 But “this additional gift from nature is limited.
 It’s not going to continue forever.”

-Today, emissions from land use — think of practices like agriculture and logging — cause nearly a quarter of human induced greenhouse emissions, according to the report, authored by scientists on the Nobel Prize-winning Intergovernmental Panel on Climate Change (IPCC), the U.N. climate science body.
+Today, emissions from land use — think of practices like agriculture and logging — cause nearly a quarter of human induced greenhouse emissions, according to the report, authored by scientists on the Intergovernmental Panel on Climate Change (IPCC), the U.N. climate science body.

 Still, land elsewhere on the planet has balanced the effects of those emissions.
-In recent years, forests, wetlands and other land systems have soaked up 11.2 gigatonnes more carbon dioxide than they have emitted on annual basis.
+In recent years, forests, wetlands and other land systems have soaked up 11.2 gigatonnes more carbon dioxide than they have emitted on an annual basis.
 That’s a greater quantity of carbon dioxide than released by the world’s coal-fired power plants in a given year.
 But a slew of human practices including deforestation, soil degradation and the destruction of land-based ecosystems threaten to halt that trend, potentially driving land to release more carbon dioxide than it absorbs.

 Climate advocates billed the report as a wakeup call.
 Much of the attention around addressing climate change has focused on shifting the global energy system, but to keep warming at bay will require nature-based solutions that consider how humans use land, climate scientists say.